 The version of 25 or 6 to 4 below is a collaboration between the Stoneman Douglas High School Band and rapper Vanilla Ice, this song was used in a fundraising effort sponsored by NBA 2K Playgrounds and Saber Interactive.
 Hope you enjoy!

 After the passing of dear friend and Chicago founding member Terry Kath, Chicago band members founded the Terry Kath Scholarship Fund at DePaul as a tribute to Terry and to support young musicians at the DePaul School of Music, which was attended by band members James Pankow, Lee Loughnane and Walter Parazaider.
 Founded in the late 1970s, the Terry Kath Scholarship Fund sponsors four students annually at the DePaul School of Music.
 You can join us in supporting these young musicians by contacting the dean of the DePaul School of Music via email HERE.

 In 2010 and 2011, Chicago joined the American Cancer Society in a highly successful promotion called Sing With Chicago, which allowed Chicago fans and cancer advocates the opportunity to bid on packages that included a meet and greet with the band, two premium tickets, backstage passes, and the opportunity to sing If You Leave Me Now onstage with the band during a live performance.
-The promotion ran in several markets for a defined period of time and raised tens of thousands of dollars, all going directly to benefit the ACS and assist with ongoing research and support efforts.
+The promotion ran for five years and included all tour dates across the country.
+This promotion raised over a quarter million dollars, all going directly to the ACS to assist with ongoing research and support efforts.
 Chicago has continued to support the ACS in subsequent years, to lend your support the the American Cancer Society visit www.cancer.org.